labex-labs/open-source-labs/git/30-seconds-of-git/challenge-add-submodule/step1.md

 Your task is to add a new submodule to a Git repository.
 You will need to add the submodule from an upstream repository to a local directory in your repository.

-You have a Git repository called `my-project` and you add a submodule from the Git repository `https://github.com/labex-labs/git-playground.git` to a directory called `git-playground` in your local repository.
+You have a Git repository called `git-playground` and you add a submodule from the Git repository `https://github.com/labex-labs/git-playground.git` to a directory called `git-playground` in your local repository.

 ## Example